akashk947/E-Commerce-Churn-Prediction-System/README.md

-# 🛒 Customer Churn Prediction App
+# 🛒 E-Commerce Customer Churn Prediction App

 A machine learning web application that predicts whether a customer is likely to **churn** (stop using the service) based on their behavior and profile.